osman144/ShowSampler/README.md

 # ShowSampler

-Finding local concerts
+## Purpose
 This web application uses the TicketFly API to find local events for the user.
-It also incoporates google maps Api's to give the user the location of the venue on google map
+It also incoporates google maps Api's to give the user the location of the venue on google map.

-This web application will use CSS grids, Material.io design, js, jquery, and ajax/axios calls.
+## Details
+It's friday night and you want to go out but have no idea who or what is playing in town.
+Show Sampler tells you who is playing at venues close to you.
+Everything you need to keep your night life fresh.

+## Front end:
+* CSS
+* Material Design Light
+* Javascript
+* jquery

+## Back end
+* Google Geocode API
+* Google Maps API
+* TicketFly API